cybereagle-tee/Capture-FTP-Credentials-Using-Wireshark/README.md

 Step-by-Step Execution
 --
-Step 1: Scan for FTP Service
+---Step 1: Scan for FTP Service

 Performed a port scan on the target machine
 Verified that FTP service (Port 21) was open and accessible

-Step 2: Start Wireshark Capture
+---Step 2: Start Wireshark Capture

 Launched Wireshark on Kali Linux
 Selected the active network interface